Behind the Scenes: UX Design + Product Strategy at IA

 BEX: In the best way!
 We’re very, very passionate about our interests, inside and outside of work.
 [She says while pointing to the plant incubator in her Zoom background]

-WHITNEY: I’m weaving you a tapestry on my loom as we talk.
+JESSE: I’m making you a deep dish blueberry pie as we talk.
 Josh probably finished a beautiful screenprint before work.

 JOSH: And I know the 5 types of sourdough bread Jesse is obsessed with making.

 Connection and Belonging